nmshd/documentation/_docs_explore/61-data-model.md

 ### ResponseItem

 Response Items are sent inside of a Response.
 They contain the response data that is sent by the recipient of the Request.
 There are three different kinds of Response Items: `AcceptResponseItem`, `RejectResponseItem` and `ErrorResponseItem`.
 Depending on the actual Request Item, there can be different derivations of these three items.
-For example, in case of a `CreateAttributeRequestItem`, there is a special `CreateAttributeResponseItem`, while for a `AuthenticationRequestItem`, the `AcceptResponseItem` can be used, because there is no additional information necessary next to whether it was accepted or rejected.
+For example, in case of a [`CreateAttributeRequestItem`]({% link _docs_explore/64-request-items.md %}#createattributerequestitem), there is a special [`CreateAttributeResponseItem`]({% link _docs_explore/64-request-items.md %}#createattributeresponseitem), while for an [`AuthenticationRequestItem`]({% link _docs_explore/64-request-items.md %}#authenticationrequestitem), the [`AcceptResponseItem`](#acceptresponseitem) can be used, because there is no additional information necessary next to whether it was accepted or rejected.

+The [site documenting the Request Items]({% link _docs_explore/64-request-items.md %}) shows which Response Item is required for each Request Item.

+#### AcceptResponseItem

 The properties of the `AcceptResponseItem` are:

 | Name   | Type         | Description                                              |
 | ------ | ------------ | -------------------------------------------------------- |
 | result | `"Accepted"` | The only possible value here is the string `"Accepted"`. |

+#### RejectResponseItem

 The properties of the `RejectResponseItem` are: